Is there a Map of the Gardens?

 Why don’t the swans fly away?

 The swans undergo a surgical procedure at birth that prevents sustained flight.
 They are able to fly for short distances, but cannot gain the altitude to enable them to migrate.
 Even if the swans could fly away, chances are good that they wouldn’t want to!
-Most of the birds at Swan Lake were born here, and many of the Australian and Mute Swans are descendents of the birds that were first brought to the gardens in the 1930’s.
+Most of the birds at Swan Lake were born here, and many of the Australian and Mute Swans are descendants of the birds that were first brought to the gardens in the 1930’s.
 The ducks, geese, anhingas, herons and other birds at Swan Lake are mostly migratory wild birds that enjoy the park’s hospitable climate.

 Are the birds friendly?